Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Reconstruction of the parent population's properties

 \subsubsection{Hydrogen column density $N_\mathrm{H}$}

-We first test this method on $N_\mathrm{H}$ using a randomly selected sub-sample of the simulation with the same number of sources as the \emph{XMM}-COSMOS data sample, keeping the same redshift and S/N distributions, so that the same redistribution matrix can be used.
-However, we make its true $N_\mathrm{H}$ distribution follow a double Gaussian distribution, as shown in the lower panel of Fig.~\ref{fig:simul_nh_redist}.
+We first tested this method on $N_\mathrm{H}$ by constructing a subsample of the simulation with the same number of sources as the \emph{XMM}-COSMOS data sample, keeping the same redshift and S/N distributions, so that the same transfer matrix can be used, which is only one-dimensional in this case.
+However, we made its true $N_\mathrm{H}$ distribution follow a double Gaussian distribution, as shown in the lower panel of Fig.~\ref{fig:simul_nh_redist}.
 The reason for choosing this distribution is two-fold.
 First, with such complex distribution we can clearly see the performance of the method on absorbed and unabsorbed sources; and second, it is suggested that there may be a similar bimodality in the $N_\mathrm{H}$ parent distribution of real sources \citep{Paltani2008,Ueda2014,Ricci2017}.